mablejiang/996funding/README.md

 ## Why do we create such a model

 996.icu represents a type of new social organization – self-organized, open-sourced, anonymous, and decentralized.
 It’s a kind of collaboration that formed for a common goal (common within a certain period of time).
-Such reckless online organizations indeed made quite a bit of progress and received huge impact via github, slack, and other platforms, they still have their own weak spot.
+Such reckless online organizations indeed made quite a bit of progress and received huge impact via github, slack, and other platforms, yet they still have their own weak spot.

-** This weak spot is funding.** Anything gets complicated when it comes to money.
+**This weak spot is funding.** Anything gets complicated when it comes to money.
 Money could pollute the originally simple cause, but without money, many things could only stay on paper or PR without actions – no real problems could be solved.
 Just think about it, any worker that wants to sue a company that runs with 996-system per the Labor Law, he/she could hardly afford the cost for the attorney, not to mention the opportunity cost that this person could not land a job anywhere later.
 Therefore, certain amount of economic incentives is reasonable, especially to encourage the avant gardes.

 So very few real-world options are left to us:
 1.	**Founding an NGO**, abide the rules for NGO in terms of receiving funding, auditing, and publishing financials.